 Application deadline: Tuesday, December 8, 2020.
-(APPLICATIONS WILL OPEN THROUGH STANFORD GRADUATE ADMISSIONS IN LATE SEPTEMBER 2020.)
+(APPLICATIONS WILL OPEN THROUGH STANFORD GRADUATE ADMISSIONS BY MID OCTOBER 2020.)

 (This is the final deadline.
 All applications must be submitted and all reference letters must be received by 11:59 pm on December 8, 2020.)

 Please submit your application through the Stanford Graduate Admissions website by clicking on “APPLY NOW.”

 Applications are evaluated based on the applicant’s commitment to and aptitude for a career in epidemiology as demonstrated via transcripts, statement of purpose, relevant work and research experience, and letters of recommendation.
 The Graduate Record Examination (GRE) is required (optional for the 20-21 application cycle).
 Applicants from non-English speaking countries should provide evidence of competence in English on the Test of English as a Foreign Language (TOEFL).
 (For additional information on Stanford University requirements regarding TOEFL, please visit the Stanford Graduate Admissions website page related to tests.)

 Required Supporting Documents (to be submitted in the Stanford Graduate Admissions Application):

 - Statement of Purpose that includes area(s) of interest

 - Official GRE General Test scores (optional for the 20-21 application cycle)